Clinicians with Adult Specialties

 Laura Bobrowski

-Laura Bobrowski (MA, LPC) received her Graduate degree in Clinical Mental Health Counseling from Ashland Theological Seminary in Ashland, Ohio.
+Laura Bobrowski (MA, LPCC) received her Graduate degree in Clinical Mental Health Counseling from Ashland Theological Seminary in Ashland, Ohio.
 She has worked with a variety of populations, including adults, teenagers, and couples.
 In her work with clients, she has provided care for people who have depression, anxiety, panic, bipolar, PTSD, trauma, abuse, grief and bereavement, caregiver burnout, and relationship difficulties.
 Laura completed training in EMDR therapy with the Institute of Creative Mindfulness and utilizes this approach to address trauma across the lifespan.
 Laura seeks to create a supportive environment where she empowers clients to achieve their maximum wellness.

 Julie Gable